DamianNgWZ/Nebula/README.md

 The motivation behind our project stems from real-world challenges faced by owners of home-based or independent businesses.
 Through conversations with such business owners, we gained valuable insights into the inefficiencies, especially so in service oriented businesses such as hair stylists, make-up artists and the likeness.

 They face administrative hassles managing appointments and communicating with clients, especially when demand for the services they offer surges.
-This renders them unable to focus solely on mastering their craft, at times undermining the significance of their skillset itself.
 Therefore, we aim to create a web app that shoulders the administrtative burden of scheduling appointments and reminding clients of said appointments.
 We aim to decrease the valuable time spent on such repetitive and human-error inducing processes, giving this time back to business owners to actually allow them to work on enhancing their services to the best of their abilities.